 Avoiding Disability Discrimination in Transport

-Disability discrimination legislation makes it unlawful for organisations such as bus and coach operators to discriminate against disabled people in the way in which they provide or do not provide their services.
+Disability discrimination legislation makes it unlawful for organisations such as transport service providers to discriminate against disabled people in the way in which they provide or do not provide their services.

-All bus and coach operators have duties under disability discrimination law in relation to transport infrastructure such as their buildings, information services and the selling of tickets.
+Taxi operators have duties under disability discrimination law in relation to transport infrastructure such as their buildings and information services.
 They also have duties in relation to the provision and use of the vehicles they provide.

-The legislation makes it unlawful for bus and coach operators to refuse or deliberately fail to provide a service to a disabled person.
+The legislation makes it unlawful for taxi operators to refuse or deliberately fail to provide a service to a disabled person.
 They must also make "reasonable adjustments" to take away or overcome elements in their services which present barriers to disabled people.

-As well as complying with the legislation, making services more accessible and marketing them as such is likely to increase an operator´s attractiveness to disabled passengers, who represent around 1 in 5 people in Northern Ireland.
+As well as complying with the legislation, making services more accessible and marketing them as such is likely to increase an operator´s attractiveness to disabled passengers.

-What does the law define as a coach or a bus?
+What does the law define as a taxi?